Inflation Calculator — US CPI & Purchasing Power 2026

 💼

-A $60,000 salary with 2% annual raises loses real value during years when inflation exceeds 2%.
-The salary mode shows exactly how much your current wage needs to increase to maintain the same standard of living.
+A $60,000 salary with 2% annual raises loses real purchasing power in any year inflation exceeds 2%.
+Use the salary inflation calculator mode to find exactly how much your wage must increase year-over-year to maintain the same standard of living.

 🛡